 Master of Arts

 Simmons's Master of Arts in English provides a strong foundation in English and American literature and in literary theory and analysis.
-Our versatile program includes a broad offering of courses, personalized plans of study, and an option to specialize in writing or writing instruction.
+Our versatile program includes a broad offering of courses and personalized plans of study.
 Students may pursue the study of traditional classics as well cutting-edge theory, with course topics ranging from Shakespeare, James Joyce, Jane Austen and Virginia Woolf, to postcolonial fiction, feminist film theory, and race and gender in psychoanalytic discourse.

-The Simmons English program attracts students who wish to write or teach, as well as those who plan to pursue a Ph.D. or a profession that requires expertise in writing or in the critical analysis of literature.
+The Simmons English program attracts students who wish to teach, pursue a Ph.D. or choose a profession that requires expertise in the critical analysis of literature.
 Students enjoy a collegial relationship with faculty who are award-winning poets and playwrights, authors, reviewers, and nationally known scholars.
 Faculty areas of interest span historical periods, genres, and cultures, including the Bible, poetry from the Romantic era, Native American studies, Victorian literature, the Harlem Renaissance, Nicaragua and the Sandinista revolution, and children's literature.

 - Children's Literature and English - This 56-credit program consists of seven courses in Children's Literature and seven courses in English.
 The Children's Literature component includes five core courses and two elective courses.
 English courses include Contemporary Critical Theory (ENGL 405) and six electives.